 Sure it has lost a pair of cylinders therefore not sounding like a motorsport derived engine and I agree.
 But these exhausts are better to me, they’re loud, they pop and they bang.
 Drop the window, shift into neutral at speeds, give it some revs and you’ll hear what I’m on about.

 An M3/4 may cost three times more than a 320i but it is ten times better, apart from similar looks inside and out, nothing is the same.
-The white seats that came with the car I drove were spectacular to sit in and look at.
-The only annoying thing is, speakers in most BMWs for decades are rubbish and Harman/Kardon doesn't help.
+The black seats that came with the car I drove were spectacular to sit in and look at.
+The only annoying thing is, speakers in most BMWs for decades have been rubbish and this Harman/Kardon ones don't help.

 A praise it is as I was left astound by BMW’s M4 even after a stroll in a Lamborghini Huracan.
 I guess there’s no better place to be in a car than the driver seat except for well, limousines.

 Shot entirely on iPhone XS